 The Town of Smiths Falls garbage and recycling collection is a contracted service provided by Glenview Iron and Metal.
 Weekly pick up service is provided to residents on Tuesdays, Wednesdays, or Thursdays depending on which of the three collection zones you reside in.

 Each household may place two (2) waste containers/bags for collection each week without a bag tag.
 Additional bags placed at curbside must be tagged in order to be collected.
-Tags may be purchased at the Town Hall at a cost of $3.00 each.
+Tags may be purchased at the Town Hall or at the Customer Service counter at Andress’ Your Independent Grocer at a cost of $3.00 each.

 The municipality operates a two stream recycling program using Blue Boxes and Yellow Boxes.
 The Blue Box is designed to collect the fibre stream (paper, cardboard, etc.) and the Yellow Box is for containers (glass, metal and plastic).
 These recyclables are collected on alternating weeks for each zone and the collection schedule can be found in the Town’s annual waste collection calendar.

 Leaf and yard waste is collected at the curbside in May and November of each year.
-All leaves must be placed in a clear bag and free from garbage.
+All leaves must be placed in brown compostable paper bags and free from garbage.
 Brush will be accepted provided that it is neatly bundled with no branches larger than 4 inches (10cm) in diameter.
-The Town also collects Christmas trees that are placed at the curbside after the holiday season.
+The town also collects Christmas trees that are placed at the curb side after the holiday season.
 Dates are on the Municipal Calendar.

 Backyard composting can divert as much as 30% of the household wastes sent to landfill sites.
 Residents who use a rear yard composter can process food wastes and create a nutrient rich humus which is good for lawns, plants and gardens.
 Composters may be purchased at the Town Hall for $40.00.

-The Town of Smiths Falls and neighbouring municipalities continue to participate in the Household Hazardous Waste Depot located at 128 Patterson Crescent in Carleton Place.
+The Town of Smiths Falls and neighbouring municipalities continue to participate in the Household Hazardous Waste Depot located at 128 Patterson Cres. in Carleton Place.
 Hazardous materials such as old paint, car batteries, cleaners, propane cylinders, aerosol cans, antifreeze etc.. can be taken to the depot.
 This is a free service to all Smiths Falls residents – proof of residency must be shown to be admitted.
-The depot is open starting in May 21st, 2016 to September 3, 2016 on Saturdays from 8:00am to noon.
+The depot is open from the May long weekend till the September long weekend on Saturdays from 8:00a.m. to 12p.m.
 Visit http://www.makethedrop.ca for an extensive list of materials that can now be recycled through the Orange Drop program and all local “take back” partners.
-The Town also accepts small batteries at the library, arena and Town Hall.
+The town also accepts small batteries at the library and Town Hall.

-REAL also partners with the Town to provide a waste electronics depot.
-Recyclable items may be dropped off which include audio and video players, telephones and answering machines, cameras and computer equipment to alkaline batteries, nickel-cadmium (Ni-Dc) batteries and uninterruptible power supplies (UPS) with batteries still installed.
+REAL also partners with the town to provide a waste electronics depot.
+Recyclable items may be dropped off which include audio and video players, telephones and answering machines, cameras and computer equipment to alkaline batteries, nickel-cadmium (Ni-Dc) batteries in thermostats and uninterruptible power supplies (UPS) with batteries still installed.
 (Phone 613-283-7999)